 The built environment refers to the human-made surroundings where people live, work and recreate.
 It includes buildings and parks as well as supporting infrastructure such as transport, water and energy networks (Coleman 2017).

 The shape, size, population density and layout of a city is known as the urban form.
-In 2018, over 90% of the Australian population lived in Major cities and Inner regional areas (ABS 2019).
+In 2020, 90% of the Australian population lived in Major cities or Inner regional areas (ABS 2021).
 Australian cities have unusually low population densities compared with cities in other developed countries with similar population sizes (Coleman 2017).
 Australia’s cities are also characterised by:

-Urban form and population density may play a role in the spread and transmission of communicable diseases, such as COVID-19, as it may be easier for people to maintain physical distance from one another in areas of low population density.
-However, there are many other environmental, social and economic impacts from this type of urban form, with flow-on effects to human health, including:
+Urban form and population density may play a role in the spread and transmission of communicable diseases, such as COVID-19, as it may be easier for people to maintain physical distance from one another in areas of low population density (Frumkin 2021).
+There are many other environmental, social, and economic impacts from this type of urban form, with flow-on effects to human health, including:

-A ‘walkability index’ has been created by the Centre for Urban Research, which combines dwelling density, daily living destinations and street connectivity (Arundel et al. 2017).
+A ‘walkability index’ has been created by the Centre for Urban Research, which combines dwelling density (see Glossary), daily living destinations and street connectivity (Arundel et al. 2017).
 Using this index, only a minority of Australians living in cities live in walkable communities, and these are generally concentrated in the inner (and some middle) suburbs.
 However, there are some exceptions where the implementation of policies has resulted in highly walkable outer suburbs, such as in Perth and Canberra (Arundel et al. 2017).
 The Liveable Neighbourhoods operational policy created by The Western Australian Planning Commission in 1997 provides guidance and requirements for the design of urban areas (WAPC 2015).
-A study by Bull and others (2015) found that for every 10% increase in compliance with the policy, participants were:
+A study by Bull et al. (2015) found that for every 10% increase in compliance with the policy, participants were:

 The study also found that:

-Green and public spaces are areas of public and private land such as nature reserves, public parks, residential gardens, sporting facilities, beachfronts and waterways.
-They are important for both physical and mental health (Sugiyama et al. 2008; WHO 2019).
+Green space (see Glossary) includes areas of public and private land such as nature reserves, public parks, residential gardens and sporting facilities.
+It is important for both physical and mental health (AIHW 2011; Sugiyama et al. 2008).
 Spending 2 hours or more in natural environments over the week is associated with higher levels of self-reported good health and wellbeing compared with those who spend no time in them (White et al. 2019).

-Green spaces also provide places for social interaction, both planned and incidental, and facilitate community connections and wellbeing (Infrastructure Australia 2019).
-This is important for feelings of safety, neighbourhood satisfaction and positive mental health, and can help to reduce social isolation (Giles-Corti et al. 2010; Mahmoudi Farahani 2016).
+Green space also provides places for social interaction, both planned and incidental, and facilitates community connections and wellbeing (Infrastructure Australia 2019).
+This is important for feelings of safety, neighbourhood satisfaction and positive mental health, and can help to reduce social isolation (Giles-Corti et al. 2010; Mahmoudi Farahani 2016; Mavoa et al. 2019).

-Well-planned green spaces support biodiversity, improve air quality, and reduce noise pollution and temperatures in urban areas (Kent & Thompson 2019).
+Well-planned green space supports biodiversity, improves air quality, and reduces noise pollution and temperatures in urban areas (Kent and Thompson 2019).
 Contact with the natural environment may also benefit our immune system (WHO and SCBD 2015).
 Conversely, the loss of green space, particularly tree canopy coverage, can increase temperatures in urban areas (Government of South Australia 2019).

 An effective transport system is an essential part of a healthy built environment.
 It provides access to the resources and facilities people need for a healthy life, such as employment, health care and nutritious food.
-Transport systems can positively influence health by promoting active travel, or negatively influence health through car dependence, traffic accidents and sedentary behaviour.
-Transport systems can also affect greenhouse gas emissions and climate change, air pollutants, environmental noise, and lead to the reduction of natural space (Kent & Thompson 2019).
+Transport systems can positively influence health by promoting active travel (see Glossary), or negatively influence health through traffic accidents and sedentary behaviour.
+Transport systems can also:

 On the day of the 2016 Census of Population and Housing (Census), 9.2 million people travelled an average of 16.5 km to their workplace: